levofski/mentor-app/README.md

 Vagrant
 =======

+####Setup vagrant
 The system is bundled with a Vagrant set up, so you can get up and running quickly and in a common environment.

 To get the Vagrant system running, go to vagrant-mentor-app and run the following:

 $ vagrant up

 This will start the vagrant instance for you.

+####Configure the url to the webserver possibly in your `/etc/hosts` file

 To access the web server on either you will need to open your browser and go to:

 http://localhost:8080/
 OR